Benchmarking Accounting & Finance Functions: 2019

 Financial executives have to tackle myriad challenges facing their organizations — from competition for skilled talent to heightened regulatory compliance demands.

 For the past decade, Robert Half and Financial Education & Research Foundation have reported top-of-mind issues for finance leaders.

-Download the report to see how other leaders like you are leveraging digital technology and automation across all levels of accounting and finance.
-You’ll discover:
+Download the latest report to see how other financial leaders like you are staffing for today’s accounting and finance environment.

 Get the report

 Learning how other accounting and finance departments — within your industry and elsewhere — are using human, financial and, increasingly, technological resources prevents you from inadvertently working in a vacuum.
 Get background information from the report to help see how your team size, team structure and staffing ratios stack up against other organizations.

 Discover what issues and challenges lie ahead and see how your peers are adapting their practices and staff structures to meet current business demands.